IsomerBot/IsoDisplay/README.md

 ## GitHub Actions (GHCR Release)

 `.github/workflows/manual-build.yml` defines a manual workflow that builds the Docker image and pushes it to GitHub Container Registry.
-When you trigger the workflow from the Actions tab you will be prompted for a tag (for example `v1.0.0`).
+Trigger it from the Actions tab and supply a tag (for example `v1.0.0`).
+If you leave the tag blank, the workflow falls back to the commit SHA.
 The workflow publishes two tags:

 ```
 ghcr.io/<owner>/<repo>:<tag>